-The instrument brightness control operates when the headlight control switch is in the i = b d z, g or AUTO position (with the autolights activated).
+The instrument brightness control operates when the headlight control switch is in the policy, or AUTO position (with the autolights activated).

 Push the upper (A) or lower (B) switch to brighten or dim the instrument panel lights when driving at night.